Biblical View of Talent: What does the Bible say about Talents and Gifts?

 Biblical View of Talent: All gifts are important

 The gifts and talents given to every individual in the body of Christ are equally important.
-Eye is not better than ears and ears are not better than legs.
+The eye is not better than the ears and ears are not better than the legs.
 Every member is needed for the body.
 Do not compare your gifts and talents with others and make a wrong judgement.

 Focus on your gifts, talents and calling.